9-1-1 Prepaid Wireless Emergency Service Fee

 - Who is required to register to collect and remit the fee?

-- Beginning June 1, 2010, if you make retail sales of prepaid wireless telecommunications services for use in Texas, you must register to collect the fee from customers at the time of, and with respect to, each retail transaction of prepaid wireless telecommunications services occurring in Texas.
+- If you make retail sales of prepaid wireless telecommunications services for use in Texas, you must register to collect the fee from customers at the time of each retail transaction of prepaid wireless telecommunications services occurring in Texas.

 The requirement to register as a retail seller of prepaid wireless telecommunications services applies to individuals as well as corporations, firms, partnerships and all other legal entities.